razorpay/metro/docs/docs/guides/receiving/retry.md

     }
 }
 ```
-In case a `deadLetterTopic` is not provided in the payload, messages would be delivered to a default dead letter topic created by metro whose name would be `<topic-name>-dlq`.
+In case a `deadLetterTopic` is not provided in the payload, messages would be delivered to a default dead letter topic created by metro whose name would be `<subscription-name>-dlq`.

 The default for `maxDeliveryAttempts` is 5.
 It's value can range from 1 to 100.
 The default for `minimumBackoff` is 10s.
 It's value can range from 0s to 600s.